 Please contact our office to schedule a consultation to find out if medical weight loss management is right for you.

 Although it not recommended for everyone, bariatric surgery is an effective treatment option for many obese patients.
 Weight loss surgical procedures include:

-Bariatric surgery may be recommended for patients who are obese or obese with associated health problems.
+Bariatric surgery may be recommended for patients who are morbidly obese or obese with associated health problems.
 To learn more about these procedures and whether weight loss surgery is right for you, call the office of Vadim Gritsus, M.D. to schedule a consultation.

 Schedule a Consultation Today